ajitagupta/core-java-mini-projects/README.md

 Special type of method which is used to initialize/create an object.
 Rules: 1) constructor and class name should be the same, 2) constructor doesn't contain return type, 3) constructor cannot be abstract, static or final.
 Types: 1) default, 2) parameterized.

+Now let's have a look at a menu-driven banking application: `BankingApp.java`.

 ## License